DanielleMStevens/Mining_Known_MAMPs/Methods.md

 These output trees are used to build Figure 2A and Figure 3A.
 The tips are colored manually as well as adding the of the data using Inkscape.
 This script will also import the immunogenicity conclusions which will be mapped onto the phylogenetic trees in #9: Evolution of CSP variants (Analyses/ROS_Screen/ROS_Screen_data.xlsx).

-## Evolution of the Gene MAMPs are Encoded on
+## Evolution of MAMP Encoded Genes

 ### 9. Assessing immunogenicity outcomes following diversifcation of a common ancestor